codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_450.rst

 app/Config/Filters.php
 ----------------------

-Required Filters have been added, so add that settings.
+Required Filters have been added, so add that setting.
 See :ref:`Upgrading <v450-required-filters>` for details.

 Add the following items in the ``$aliases`` property::